DashboardCode/BsMultiSelect/README.md

 **`<optgroup label=".." >`** grouped options will be flatten; there is no sense mixing "Browse Tree" and "Autosuggest popup" UI expirience.
 Even if it is possible, I consider this as true: "code that don't exist is infinitely performant and extremely easy to maintain and document." (c) Heydon Pickering

-**SCSS**: you can copy BsMultiSelect.css (included to distribution) and update values manually for your theme.
+**CSS vs SCSS**: you can copy BsMultiSelect.css (included to distribution) and update values manually for your theme.
 Or you can use [./scss/BsMultiSelect.scss](https://github.com/DashboardCode/BsMultiSelect/blob/master/scss/BsMultiSelect.scss) copy it to your project and update reference to your custom BS variables in yout theme); these requires such configuration:

 ````